-- Mineral spirits is a term that specifies the product's composition; paint thinner is a generalized term that describes the product's function, not its composition.
+- Mineral spirits is a term that specifies the product's composition, while paint thinner is a generalized term that describes the product's function, not its composition.

 - Mineral spirits are made of 100-percent petroleum distillates and have no additives; mineral spirits-based paint thinners are often blended with additives such as trimethyl benzene (benzene).

-- Mineral spirits tend to be lower in odor than paint thinners.
+- Mineral spirits sometimes are lower in odor than paint thinners.

-- Mineral spirits are often priced higher than paint thinners.
+- Mineral spirits may be priced higher than paint thinners.

 - As a general term, paint thinner can mean anything that thins or cuts paint, including products advertised as safe, green, or eco-friendly that have as little as 15- to 40-percent petroleum distillates.
 It can even mean products that have no petroleum content, such as turpentine.